 If you have been required to self-isolate please fill in this form so that Wintec can offer you support and advice around your work or study situation.

-On this page you can find our latest Covid-19 news and communications, FAQs (frequently asked questions) and additional resources to support you and your whānau during these unprecedented times.
+On this page you can find links to our latest Covid-19 news and communications, FAQs (frequently asked questions) and additional resources to support you and your whānau during these unprecedented times.

-We are here for you and the wider Wintec community and will continue to update you with information during this time through the Wintec website, student emails and on our Facebook pages.
+We are here for you and the wider Wintec community and will continue to update you with information during this time through the Wintec website, student emails and on our social media pages.
 Additionally, you can contact us by email and phone during business hours, from Monday to Friday.

 You can access all Wintec COVID-19 updates here for students and our community, including past and present communications.